valhuber/ApiLogicServer/api_logic_server_cli/project_tutorial/readme.md

 &nbsp;

 Instead of frameworks, we might employ a Low Code approach.
+Low Code tools provide excellent custom user interfaces.
 However, these often require extensive screen painting, and typically require a proprietary IDE.

-The *API Logic Project No Customization* app provides an alternative, creating an entire project by reading your schema:
+The *API Logic Project No Customization* app provides an alternative, creating an entire project by reading your schema.
+This approach is:

 * **Faster** than Low Code, with instant APIs and Admin User Interfaces: